Experiential Learning Depot

 6. Revisiting & Utilizing Personal Learning Plans:

-Revisiting personal learning plans is SO important.
+Revisiting personal learning plan templates is SO important.
 You and your students easily and quickly forget the plan if it is not front and center.
 This is how I use personal learning plans throughout the session (for me it's a quarter):

 1. If possible, have students bookmark their personal learning plan templates (their copy of the Google Slides PLP) or keep a tab open on their computers.
 I realize that many schools do not have a computer for every student.
 If not, have students "star" the template in their Google Drive so that they don't have to spend time digging around for it every time they need it.